clojure-lsp/clojure-lsp/docs/features.md

 Most linters come from [clj-kondo](https://github.com/clj-kondo/clj-kondo) that clojure-lsp uses under the hood to lint the code and retrieve the analysis to make most of features work.

-Below you can find the custom linters implemented on clojure-lsp:
+Below you can find the custom linters implemented on clojure-lsp side:

 ### unused-public-var